An efficient method for the incompressible Navier-Stokes equations on irregular domains with no-slip boundary conditions, high order up to the boundary: A First-Order Explicit Scheme on Irregular Domains

-It follows that, on the computational domain $\mathcal{C}_p\/$, the Poisson equation (including the boundary conditions) is discretized by $N_a\/$ equations inside $\Omega\/$, and $N_b\/$ equations derived from the boundary conditions.
+The computational domain, $\mathcal{C}_p\/$, for the pressure is comprised by the \emph{inner} points and the \emph{ghost} points, defined as follows: \begin{itemize} \item[\ref{Section:NumScheme}a] The \emph{inner} points are the points in the cartesian grid located inside $\Omega\/$. \item[\ref{Section:NumScheme}b] The \emph{ghost} points are the points in the cartesian grid that are either outside $\Omega\/$ or on $\partial\/\Omega\/$, and which are needed to complete the 5 point stencil for some inner point. \item[\ref{Section:NumScheme}c] Construct the set $\mathcal{C}_b\/$ used to track the boundary $\partial\/\Omega\/$ as follows: For every pressure ghost point in the grid: $\mathbf{x}^{pg}_j$, $1 \leq j \leq N_b\/$, select the closest point in the boundary $\mathbf{x}_{b\,j} \in \partial\,\Omega\/$.
+We will use these points to produce equations that approximate the Neumann boundary conditions (one equation per point).
+Thus, with this choice for $\mathcal{C}_b\/$, $N_e = N_b\/$. \end{itemize} It follows that, on the computational domain $\mathcal{C}_p\/$, the Poisson equation (including the boundary conditions) is discretized by $N_a\/$ equations inside $\Omega\/$, and $N_b\/$ equations derived from the boundary conditions.
 Specifically \begin{itemize} \item[\ref{Section:NumScheme}d] We use the standard 5 point centered differences stencil for the Laplacian, to obtain one equation for each of the $N_a\/$ inner points.
 Similarly, we use a second order approximation for the forcing terms on the right hand side of the equation. \item[\ref{Section:NumScheme}e] We construct one boundary condition equation for each pressure ghost point $\mathbf{x}^{pg}_j$, $1 \leq j \leq N_b\/$.
-This is done by using 6 nearby points from the computational domain to obtain a second order approximation to the normal derivative at the corresponding point $\mathbf{x}_{b\,j} \in \partial\,\Omega\/$ --- see item~\ref{Section:NumScheme}c above.
-We use a similar approach to approximate the terms on the right hand side of the Neumann boundary conditions.
+This is done by building an extrapolation operator which acts on 6 nearby points from the computational domain to obtain a second order approximation to the normal derivative at the corresponding point $\mathbf{x}_{b\,j} \in \partial\,\Omega\/$ --- see item~\ref{Section:NumScheme}c above.
+The 6 points are comprised of the 5 point stencil used to approximate the Laplacian, plus one of the four next closest points to the center point.
+The extrapolation operator, which contains 6 coefficients, is then build to linearly interpolate the normal derivative using local values of the pressure.
+Hence each boundary point provides one equation coupling six values of the pressure.

+We use a similar extrapolation operator to approximate the terms on the right hand side of the Neumann boundary conditions.

 Hence, each boundary condition equation involves the ghost point, points inside the domain, and (possibly) other nearby ghost points. \end{itemize} Thus the Poisson equation can be written in a matrix form with the following structure